bgeorgoulas/gacw4a/README.md

 - Loads the activity and subject data for each dataset, and merges them with the dataset
 - Converts the activity and subject columns into factors
 - Creates a tidy dataset that consists of the average value of each variable for each subject and activity pair.
 The end result is written in a file called results.txt

+More details can be found in the <a href=https://github.com/bgeorgoulas/gacw4a/blob/master/CodeBook.md>CodeBook</a>